IBM/cloud-functions-workshops/Prerequisites/signup.md

 _This account provides free access to a subset of IBM Cloud resources, including IBM Cloud Functions.
 Lite accounts do not need a credit-card to sign up or expire after a set time period, i.e. 30 days._

 Developers using "_Lite accounts_" are restricted to development within a single region.
-Accounts are automatically assigned to either `eu-gb` or `us-south` regions depending on user profile location.
+Accounts are automatically assigned to either `UK South` or `US South` regions depending on user profile location.

+_**Note** IBM Cloud Functions is [available in other regions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_regions) as well if you upgrade from a Lite account._

 ## Create an Account